niloy2019/react-calendar-app/README.md

 ## Description :
 * This is an react Calendar App, where user can create new events, update the existing events and delete existing events .
-They can view the Calendar in Month view, Week view, Day view,Work Week view and Agenda View.
-To Make this Calendar 'react-calendar-scheduler' has been used.
+They can view the Calendar in Month view, Week view, Day view,Work Week view and Agenda View. user can jump into any date with help of Date Picker.

 * There is an "login with google" button there.
 If the user goes login with google, hew will be asked to give access to his google-calendar and after gibing the access all the vents of the user's google